EricKit/nest-user-auth/README.md

 Username is the primary field to identify a user in a request.
 Initially username or email were accepted, but for simplicity the schema moved to only username.
 Both are in the JWT data.
 Email could be used too.
 Both are unique.

 The database stores a unique lowercase value for both username and email.
 This is to lookup the user's username or email without case being a factor.
-Lowercase username and email are also unique, so user@Email.com and user@email.com can't both resgister.
+Lowercase username and email are also unique, so user@Email.com and user@email.com can't both register.
 The normal cased version is used for everything but lookup.
-Only the database is aware lowercase values exists.
-GraphQL is not.
+GraphQL Schemas are not aware lowercase values exist intentionally.

 The database handles creating the lowercase value with hooks for `save` and `findOneAndUpdate`.